Joe Sharkey: Aircraft accident

 Joe Sharkey was one of seven people aboard an Embraer Legacy business jet that collided in mid-air with a Gol Airlines Boeing 737 over Brazil, on September 29, 2006.
 The business jet, despite sustaining damage to its wing and tail, managed to land safely at Cachimbo military airport, while the Boeing crashed to the ground, killing all 154 people on board.
 The Legacy jet was owned and operated by ExcelAire, a charter company headquartered in Ronkonkoma, New York, and was on its delivery flight from Embraer's factory in São José dos Campos, near São Paulo, to the United States.
 Sharkey was on a freelance assignment in Brazil for Business Jet Traveler, a magazine specialized in corporate aviation.
 In a New York Times front-page article titled "Colliding With Death at 37,000 Feet, and Living", published October 3, 2006, Sharkey reported:

 And it had been a nice ride.
 Minutes before we were hit, I had wandered up to the cockpit to chat with the pilots, who said the plane was flying beautifully.
 I saw the readout that showed our altitude: 37,000 feet.
 I returned to my seat.
 Minutes later came the strike (it sheared off part of the plane’s tail, too, we later learned).

 During an interview with NBC's Today Show on October 5, 2006, Sharkey said he was relaxing in his cabin seat with the window shade down when he was jolted by a bang.
 "It was more like a car that hits a pothole rather than 'boom!'" he said.
-The plane steadied itself and it became serenely silent again.
-It was only when Sharkey opened the shade and looked out his window that he noticed something was dreadfully amiss.
+The plane steadied itself and it became silent again.
+It was only when Sharkey opened the shade and looked out his window that he noticed something was wrong.
 "My heart just sank because I looked at the wing tip and I saw that it was shorn off," he told Today host Matt Lauer.
 "Basically four feet of the wingtip, the part that curves up, the winglet, gone...
 I’ve flown a lot, and I’m thinking, 'This is definitely, definitely not good.'"